wesleywerner/virulent/README.md

 On the Command Station screen, press the `down` key to focus the toolbar at the bottom.
 To return to country selection, press the `up` key.

-Instructions are in the game.
-Choose the Help icon to read them.
+Instructions are in-game.
+Choose the Help toolbar icon to read them.

 # History